SSpzcee/Asunder-PHB/phb/md/Taijutsu.md

 A general term for any position where you press a muscle into a bone.
 This causes immense pain and is likely to leave them needing a trip to the hospital
 Stamina: 26
 Damage: As Basic Attack + (8 + Your Control)dX
-Speed: Variable
+Speed: 14
 Special: Control 7

 Tags: Submission

 Effects:
 Target a specific limb of your opponent’s.
-On use and every 8 IC you maintain this Submission your opponent takes the listed damage (not including speed \* db).
+After applying this submission every consecutive use automatically hits and does not reduce your control.
+Your opponent takes the listed damage (not including speed \* db).
 While using this submission your maximum control is increased by 7.
 This damage does not inflict wounds, instead take half the total of all dice rolled for this use of Compression Lock.
 When that total increases past the opponents wound threshold you may reset this counter to 0 and inflict that wound.
-Depending on the limb targeted you gain the additional benefits of Arm Bar or Knee Bar.
+Depending on the limb targeted you gain the additional benefits of Arm Bar or Knee Bar (not the control effects).

 ## **Grapple A-rank**